grpc-ecosystem/polyglot/README.md

 * Parses proto files at runtime to discover services.
 Supports pretty-printing discovered services.
 * Supports authentication via oauth.
 * Accepts request protos through stdin and can output responses to stdout to allow chaining.
+* Suppors plain text connections as well as TLS.

 ## Usage